 Carlos Andrés Pérez

-Hugo Chavez was born July of 1954 in Barinas State of Venezuela.
+Hugo Chavez was born in July of 1954 in the Barinas State of Venezuela.
 He was the second child in a family of seven children.
-He was born in a humble background but managed to attend access both primary and secondary education.
-He joined the Venezuelan academy of military sciences in Caracas which provided him with the exposure he needed to achieve social justice.
+He was born in a humble background but managed to attend both primary and secondary education.
+He joined the Venezuelan Academy of military sciences in Caracas which provided him with the exposure he needed to achieve social justice.
 He participated in a lot of academy activities which led to his arrest in 1992 for an attempted coup which he surrendered himself.
 He was known to fight the injustices in the government without intimidation.
-He won the election in 1998 and was declared president in February of 1999, and ruled until January of 2001.
+He won the election in 1998 and was declared president in February of 1999, and ruled until 2013.

 Nicolas Maduro was born in November of 1962 in Caracas.
 He began his political journey in the Liceo Jose Avalos, a public high school in El Valle a member of the student’s union.
 He became obsessed with politics and was unable to graduate.
 He worked as a bus driver before beginning his political career in the 1980s.
 In the early 1990s, he joined the campaign for the release of Hugo Chavez.
 He was first elected as a member of the national assembly in 1998.
 In 2006 he was appointed to be the foreign minister.
 In 2012, the then-President Hugo Chavez appointed him as the vice president.
 After the death of the president in 2013, he served as the interim president.
-He was later sworn in as the president and is currently the incumbent president of Venezuela.
+Right now the incument president of Venezuela is disputed to be either Maduro or Guaidó.

 Roles of the President of Venezuela